Meldexun/BetterDiving/.github/ISSUE_TEMPLATE/question.md

 ---

 **Question**
-The question you want to ask.
+Description of the question or problem you are encountering.

 **Versions**
 Better Diving: